tachy-git/SKFlatAnalyzer_jin/README.md

 #### Then, edit $SKFlat_WD/python/UserInfo_${USER}.py
 ```
 Compile
-> Note that after submitting condor jobs, we use singularity image based on conda setup
+> Note that after submitting condor jobs, we use singularity image based on conda setup.
-> Make object file inside the singularity image
+> Compiliation should be done inside the singularity image to match with the environments.

 ```bash
 #### better restart a new shell and enter singularity image before setup.sh